lse-ds105/ds105a-2024-project-data_dazzlers/reflections/gbemi-b.md

 -   I organised our respository by putting all the different folders into the overarching code, data, docs and website folder.
 I also changed the output directories for any of the code to update the new repository structure, as seen in [here](https://github.com/lse-ds105/ds105a-2024-project-data_dazzlers/commit/456afa3f5522438460f3196977d5888abe3e66ae) and [here](https://github.com/lse-ds105/ds105a-2024-project-data_dazzlers/commit/dceecc2cc317b5d4ecb069cf294d140b22a0a6b0)

--   I created a requirements.txt file so that our virtual environment can be set up and editted the readme.md file as seen in [this](https://github.com/lse-ds105/ds105a-2024-project-data_dazzlers/commit/791828f45efe34b1ee92c6acc5b7d4b79f21d4b5) commit link
+-   I created a requirements.txt file so that our virtual environment can be set up and edited the README.md file as seen in [this](https://github.com/lse-ds105/ds105a-2024-project-data_dazzlers/commit/791828f45efe34b1ee92c6acc5b7d4b79f21d4b5) commit link

 -   I created the website and integrated the theme, data visualisations and analysis.
 I created the images used and directed the general theme of the website.This required me to change some of the font sizes, plot sizes and plot backgrounds of the data visualisations, as seen [here](https://github.com/lse-ds105/ds105a-2024-project-data_dazzlers/commit/f54fed073f50cbaa9033cc3a49209d5f9b8d9f28) and [here](https://github.com/lse-ds105/ds105a-2024-project-data_dazzlers/commit/049a642bc6faabd6d2e36bdc0932abadb464a474).